BrightChamps Logo

 Budgeting and Money Management: Students can start tracking their income and expenses to understand where the money is going.
 Money can be managed by following the 50/30/20 rule.
 The rule is to reserve 50% of our total income for our needs, 30% for our wants, and 20% for savings and investments.
 Students must learn to plan their expenses like vacations, gifts, and medical emergencies.

-Avoid Unnecessary Debt: Students must be cautious about student loans and personal loans, as they can accrue a debt.
+Avoid Unnecessary Debt: Students must be cautious about keeping debts.
 Students must always understand that there is going to be an interest rate whenever they borrow money from instant loan apps, and it will bring them more debt if they do not pay their EMIs on time.

-Smart Spending and Frugality: Students must be wise when it comes to spending their money.
+Smart Spending: Students must be wise when it comes to spending their money.
 They must use student discounts on food, transportation, and subscriptions.
 Instead of spending outside on food, students can practice eating home cooked meals as it saves money.
-Students can use hand-me-downs as it helps them save too.
-Students must always remember to compare the prices before buying any commodity; remember to buy something cheaper as it helps you save money.
-Every penny saved will help you in the future.

-Financial Literacy and Mindset: As long as the students have financial literacy, they will be able to understand the concept of money easily.
+Financial Literacy: As long as the students have financial literacy, they will be able to understand the concept of money easily.
 Students can read books related to financial literacy like 'Rich Dad Poor Dad' and 'The Psychology of Money' to understand more about money and savings.
 They can also follow podcasts, YouTube channels, and finance blogs.

 Professor Greenline from BrightChamps